-Field Officers are visiting communities across the country to encourage people who haven’t completed the Census to do so today.
-They’re dropping off reminders or a paper form, in line with local COVID-19 restrictions.
+COVID-19 Restrictions Field Officers are visiting communities across the country to encourage people who haven’t completed the Census Today.
+They’re dropping off reminders or a paper form, in line with local COVID-19 Restrictions.

 The Australian Bureau of Statistics (ABS) estimates it has received more than 9.1 million completed forms in the 2021 Census, which includes those completed online and by paper.

 Andrew Henderson, Census Executive Director and National Spokesperson said, “while the response to date is positive, there are people who still need to complete their Census.

 “It doesn’t matter where you live – in an apartment block, student accommodation or a house.
 You need to complete your Census as soon as possible.

 “People can complete online at www.census.abs.gov.au or by calling us on 1800 512 441 to request a paper form.

 “If you have completed a paper form, remember to mail it back to the ABS using the reply-paid envelope.

 “Every response matters.
 It’s important to remember that Census data helps plan and deliver crucial services to individuals, families, and communities so we urge people to complete their Census today.”

 The ABS is also reminding people with a second residence—investment property or holiday rental—to let us know if the house was vacant on Census night, Tuesday 10 August.